goobric/tutorial-pull-request-HF23/instructions.md

 ### Fork

-'forking' is a term used in github to copy a repository from a project into your github account.
+'forking' is a term used in github to copy a repository of a project into your github account.

 1. Click on the Fork button in the top right of the page, under the main title.